 Museums in Barcelona

 I’m sure you’ve heard of the Picasso Museum, which is located in Barcelona.
-But there are many more museums of a different kind.
+But there are many more museums of different kind.

 How about, for example, the Chocolate Museum in El Born?
 You can also visit the Erotic Museum, located on the famous Las Ramblas mile.
-During the summer months, you recognize it by the Marilyn Monroe, who stands on the balcony and calls and waves to the people passing by.
+During the summer months, you recognize it by Marilyn Monroe, who stands on the balcony and calls and waves to the people passing by.

 Sieh dir diesen Beitrag auf Instagram an

 Another extraordinary museum you can visit in Barcelona is the Hash and Marijuana Museum.

 Cat Café Barcelona

 Opening Hours: You can find the Opening Hours here.

 Address: C/ Terol, 29-33 Bajos 08012 Barcelona (In the neighborhood Gràcia)